2khoip/ISP-AMSAT/docs/source/walkthrough.rst

 To create and interface with an antenna, you will need:

-* 1x shaft or pole, such as a 2x4 or pipe approximately 6' long
+* 1x shaft or pole, such as a 2x4 or PVC pipe approximately 6' long

-* 8x smaller shafts/poles, preferably not metallic/conductive approximately 2' long
+* 2x smaller poles, preferably not metallic/conductive 21" long

-* 8x 12-24" long piano wire
+* 8x 28" long piano wire

-* Coaxial cable (50 ohm)
+* 20' Coaxial cable (50 ohm)

 * Soldering Iron/Toolkit